Flutter-Bootcamp-October/Project-3/README.md

 # Project-3

-## my project was cloning instagram application
+## my project was cloning instagram application in 2 days only
 here are the screenshot for each page and file name:

 1- login page => login_page.dart